 - Launch App Cleaner & Uninstaller.

-- Find Chrome in the list of apps.
+- Locate and select Chrome in the list of apps.

 - Confirm the removal of caches.

-The main advantage of this option is that you can use App Cleaner app to find and remove cache files of any app on your Mac.
+The main advantage of this option is that you can use App Cleaner & Uninstaller to find and remove cache files of any app on your Mac.
 Also, the app provides an option to reset applications on Mac, which means to set default settings for them.

 We hope that our article has given the answers to all your questions about Google and Chrome cache.
 You now know the types of cache, how to view cached pages, how to clear Google Chrome cache.
 If you have any more questions, just write in the comments.
 We’ll be happy to assist you.